Bob Weinstein: Personal life

-Sexual misconduct allegations
+Sexual harassment allegation

-In October 2017, Bob Weinstein was accused of sexual harassment by Amanda Segel, who had worked as a showrunner on the Weinstein Company-produced Spike TV miniseries The Mist.
-Segel alleged that Weinstein had made several unwanted sexual overtures to her beginning in June 2016 and continuing for three months.
+In October 2017, Weinstein was accused of sexual harassment by Amanda Segel, who had worked as a showrunner on the Weinstein Company-produced Spike TV miniseries The Mist.
+Segel alleged that Weinstein had made several unwanted sexual overtures to her beginning June 2016, continuing for three months.
 Weinstein's attorney Bert Fields issued a statement denying the allegations.

-Segel's allegation came in the context of the sexual abuse cases against Weinstein's brother, Harvey.
-In October 2017, Weinstein spoke about the allegations of sex crimes against his brother, and said he was "sick and disgusted" by Harvey's actions.
-Weinstein denied knowing about any of his brother's crimes before the allegations became public, and he said he had rarely spoken to his brother in the previous five years because he "could not take his cheating, his lying and also his attitude toward everyone".
+Segel's allegation came in the context of the much more high profile sexual abuse cases against Weinstein's brother, Harvey.
+In October 2017, Bob spoke about the allegations of sex crimes against his brother, saying he was "sick and disgusted" by Harvey's actions.
+Bob denied any foreknowledge of his brother's crimes before the allegations became public, but acknowledged that Harvey had a history of extramarital affairs and verbal abuse towards family members, and claimed that he himself was subjected to Harvey's verbal and physical abuse.
+Bob further said he had rarely spoken to his brother in the previous five years because he "could not take his cheating, his lying and also his attitude toward everyone".